svalleau/quickq/README.md

 ### 1. Qest Usage
 Qest is a predictor of partition functions for arbitrary structures.
 To do so, two files are required for each system:
 - an extended XYZ file with the extension `.extxyz` containing atom types and positions
-- a comma seperated value file with extension `.csv` containing at least a column of temperatures in Kelvin to predict the partition function at.
+- a comma seperated value file with extension `.csv` containing the first column as temperatures in Kelvin to predict the partition function at.
 This column **must either have label "T" or start with "T "**.
 Other columns will not be modified.

 These files must have the same file header, eg `molecule1.extxyz` and `molecule1.csv`.